Barani1985GH/tableau_challenge/README.md

-# tableau_challenge
+# Module 18 - Tableau Challenge
 Given Below the link to my tableau public workbook

 https://public.tableau.com/views/Module18Challenge_16885645285930/Dashboard4?:language=en-US&:display_count=n&:origin=viz_share_link

 My Story has 4 slides
-  1.Introduction
+  1.Introduction.
-  2. Peak Hours
+  2. Peak Hours.
-  3. Start Station
+  3. Start Station.
-  4. User Type
+  4. User Type.
 I have derived few chats and map to showcase some of the interesting phenomena.
 Following are the analysis made from the charts and map

 ## Peak Hours